BenHollier/randomMealGenerator/README.md

 # randomMealGenerator
-Creates a random meal, calculates its total cost and warns you if the meal has gluten or not.
+Written in Javascript, this program creates a random meal, calculates its total cost and warns you if it has gluten or not.

+# Usage
+node script.js